-For my Family Teacher colleagues and anyone else involved in the foster care world, that title is an understatement.
-Especially today, especially in our cottage.
+For anyone involved in the foster care world, that title is an understatement.
 There are many parts of foster care that could win the title of worst part, but saying goodbye is very near the top of the list.
 Often when we are talking to people about our jobs we hear things like “I could never do what you do.
 I would get too attached.
 It would be too hard to say goodbye.”
 Guess what folks, we get attached to the kids in our care.
 I don’t think it’s possible to become ‘too attached’ but if it is, we get too attached.
 It’s hard to say goodbye.
 Really hard.
 Too hard sometimes.
 But we do it.

 Foster care is such a bittersweet ministry.
 Ideally, foster care would never be needed.
 In a perfect world, all children would be able to experience a safe, consistent, unconditionally loving family.
 Kids should always have adequate food, water, and shelter.
 They deserve the opportunity to get an education and have access to appropriate entertainment and recreation.
 Unfortunately we don’t live in a perfect world.
 Children experience things they never should, and need systems and people in place to provide what they need when their family can’t or won’t.
 We love being those people and we are happy to be part of that system.
 It doesn’t mean we are glad when a child is abused or neglected, but we are glad to be there when they are.
 I would tell patients on the ambulance that I’m not happy that they got sick or injured, but I’m happy I could be the one to help them.
 I tell kids the same thing.
 I’m not happy that you got taken away from your family, but I’m happy that you are here with us now.